 Many soil processes depend on temperature and soil moisture.
-These use the same functions as for nitrogen and phosphorus.
-Organic carbon soil transformations (production of humusC from fastC, turnover of fastC, and turnover of humusC) use the soil moisture function with parameters given by the user instead of the coefficients described for nutrients.
-The coefficient thetalow is replaced by the land-use dependent parameter ocsoilsIp, and the coefficient satact is replaced by land-use dependent parameter ocsoilsat.
+They use the same common functions as nitrogen and phosphorus.
+Organic carbon soil transformations (production of humusC from fastC, turnover of fastC and turnover of humusC) use the soil moisture function with parameters given by the user instead of the coefficients described for nutrients.
+The coefficient θ{low} is replaced by the land-use dependent parameter ocsoilslp, and the coefficient satact is replaced by land-use dependent parameter ocsoilsat.